 Proponents of this arrangement state that it provides the children some stability.
 Children get to sleep in the same bed in the same room, get ready in the same bathroom and go to school on the same route they took before the divorce, potentially easing the transition after the divorce.
 Critics note that this option is really only available for the wealthy.
 Instead of paying for two homes those who choose this arrangement generally have three different living arrangements.

-Whether considering nesting or another form parenting arrangement, those who are navigating a divorce are wise to seek legal counsel.
-Your attorney can discuss this and other available parenting arrangements, helping guide you through the process and structure an agreement that is more likely to meet your needs.
+Whether considering nesting or another form of parenting arrangement, those who are navigating a divorce are wise to seek legal counsel.
+Your attorney can discuss this, and other available parenting arrangements, as well as discussing related questions such as protecting finances during divorce and if moving after divorce to save money helping guide you through the process and structure an agreement that is more likely to meet your needs.